OSHA 300 Log: Do I Need to Post the Form?

-The OSHA 300 log is a form that must be filled out and displayed in a visible area that needs to be posted every year between February 1 and April 30.
-The OSHA 300 log is not required for businesses with 10 or fewer employees and some types of industries that are not under the rules of record keeping and posting requirements.
-You must be aware that this is a federal requirement concerning safety at the workplace.
+The OSHA 300 log is part of a federal requirement concerning safety in the workplace.
+It is a form that must be filled out by employers and displayed in a visible area.
+The log records all applicable injuries or illnesses that occur in the workplace.
+It must be posted every year between February 1 and April 30.
+The OSHA 300 log is not required for businesses with 10 or fewer employees and for businesses in some types of industries.

 What and When to Report?

-Recent law changes required that as of January 1, 2015, all construction business and employers, in general, should be posting and making available to all employees the following information:
+Due to changes in the law that went into effect January 1, 2015, all construction business employers must post and make available to all employees the following information:

-- Work-related hospitalizations, amputations and all losses of an eye within 24 hours.
+- Work-related hospitalizations, amputations and all losses of an eye; must be logged within 24 hours

-- Record all standard threshold shift (STS) hearing loss cases.
+- Record of all standard threshold shift (STS) hearing loss cases

 - Any case requiring an employee to be medically removed under the requirements of an OSHA health standard

-It is important to maintain the log with accurate and filled with timely information.
-Follow these tips when filling out your log:
+It is important to maintain the log with accurate and timely information:

-- The log needs to be maintained according to calendar years not fiscal.
+- The log must be maintained according to the calendar year, not the fiscal year.

 - The information shall be posted within seven days after a recordable case has occurred.

-- Equivalent forms provided by the insurance agency must be used, but they need to maintain the same information as required by the OSHA 300 log.
+- Equivalent forms provided by the employer's insurance agency may be used, but they must include the same information as required by the OSHA 300 log.

 Benefits of Maintaining Records